 chickens, and (sometimes) Shetland ponies in the paddocks at the back.
 Guests also have direct access to some wonderful river walks alongside the Bere Stream!

 the Turberville family tomb, Hardy's inspiration for Tess of the D'Urbervilles.
-For the adventurous, you might enjoy Quad Biking, Hand-Gliding & clay Pigeon Shooting.
+For the adventurous, you might enjoy Quad Biking, Gliding & Clay Pigeon Shooting.

 Local Attractions in Bere Regis, the Isle of Purbeck, Dorset

 Home to some of the country's most well-loved towns and landmarks including the Jurassic Coast, Old Harry Rocks, Lulworth Cove Door & Durdle Door.

 The rescue centre has assisted governments around the world to stop the smuggling of primates from the wild since 1987.
 Victims of the trade are rehabilitated.

 This unique collection of over 300 vehicles is regarded as the best in the world and includes the world's first ever tank and the feared German Tiger tank.

 A favourite haunt for adults and children alike, all ages are captivated by these romantic castle ruins with breathtaking views across Purbeck.

 Formed by the combined forces of the sea and a river swollen by melting ice at the end of the last Ice Age.
 Lulworth Cove is world famous for its unique geology.